ginnox1/CanalNetworkDocs_online/Updates/Update_Jun23/Updates_Jun23.md

 ## Update Resources

 Update your version of CanalNETWORK product as follows:
-1. Download the update resoruces from [Latest iCAD update resources](https://drive.google.com/uc?export=download&id=1Ov_tptZDHdrvIf7o1ogrlfpb_iWiBgvD)
+1. Download the update resoruces from [Latest CanalNETWORK update resources](https://drive.google.com/uc?export=download&id=1Ov_tptZDHdrvIf7o1ogrlfpb_iWiBgvD)

 2. Start your product, go to `Help > Updates...` Then choose `Manual` option.
 This will ask to close the application and re-start.
 Choose `Exit` to agree, and continue.